SimonMcCallum/ludogogy/Readme.md

 ## Deployment

-This website is designed to be static and can be deployed on any web hosting service that supports static sites.
+This website is designed to be deployed at ludogogy.co.nz.
+The site is static and can be hosted on any web hosting service that supports static sites.
 Some recommended platforms include:

 - GitHub Pages
 - Netlify
 - Vercel
 - Amazon S3

-To deploy, simply upload the contents of this repository to your chosen hosting platform.
+To deploy, upload the contents of this repository to your chosen hosting platform and configure your domain (ludogogy.co.nz) to point to the hosting service.

 ## Contributing